allmonday/resolver-vs-graphql/README-en.md

 - [x] Retrieval and construction of associated data
 - [x] Passing of query parameters
-- [x] Comparison of front - end query methods
+- [x] Comparison of frontend query methods
 - [x] Post - processing of data at each node to construct view data at minimum cost
 - [x] Differences in architecture and refactoring

 ## Introduction

 GraphQL is an excellent API query tool widely used in various scenarios.
 However, it is not a one - size - fits - all solution and may encounter various problems in different scenarios.
-This article specifically analyzes the problems of GraphQL in the common scenario of "internal front - end to back - end API docking within a project" and attempts to solve them one by one using the Resolver pattern based on `pydantic - resolve`.
+This article specifically analyzes the problems of GraphQL in the common scenario of "internal frontend to backend API docking within a project" and attempts to solve them one by one using the Resolver pattern based on `pydantic - resolve`.

-Let's first briefly introduce what the Resolver pattern is: It is a pattern that, based on existing RESTful interfaces, extends the originally "generic" RESTful interfaces into RPC - like interfaces customized for front - end pages by introducing the concept of resolvers.
+Let's first briefly introduce what the Resolver pattern is: It is a pattern that, based on existing RESTful interfaces, extends the originally "generic" RESTful interfaces into RPC - like interfaces customized for frontend pages by introducing the concept of resolvers.

 In the Resolver pattern, we extend and combine data based on Pydantic classes.